The following are the similarities and differences between a book and an ebook with reflowable text:

 At Smashwords, our motto is “your book, your way,” and this means a reader should be able to consume your book, however, works best for them, even if that means they like to read 18 point Helvetica with blue fonts, lime background color, and triple spaced lines.
 Many e-reading devices and e-reading apps support some or all of these strange, different tastes.

 For us to prepare your words to be stirred up and reconstituted in this digital soup, it’s important your Smashwords source file is formatted to liberate the words in digital form.

 The book’s formatting will be and must be different from its paper-based formatting and layout (for some works like poetry, the formatting is integral to the reading experience, and we can work with that too).

 Most readers want your words, not your fancy page layout or exotic type styles.
-This is especially important for your ebook customers, because you want your work to display well on as many digital reading devices as possible so the reader can have their book their way.
-Some of your buyers may want to read on the Amazon Kindle, others may prefer to read on the iPhone or Sony Reader, or even read on multiple devices.
-Others may want to just read it on screen using one of the several e-reading applications, such as Adobe Digital Editions or FBReader.”
+This is especially important for your ebook customers because you want your work to display well on as many digital reading devices as possible so the reader can have their book their way.
+Some of your buyers may want to read on the Amazon Kindle; others may prefer to read on the iPhone or Sony Reader, or even read on multiple devices.
+Others may want to just read it on their computer screen using one of the several e-reading applications, such as Adobe Digital Editions or FBReader.”